 It’s important to know that when you’re on hormonal contraceptives like the pill, implant, or shot, ovulation can be suppressed, so this may not technically be ovulation bleeding.
 If you have the hormonal IUD, ovulation is partially suppressed (9), meaning you may or may not be ovulating.
 Every body reacts to them differently.
 The non-hormonal IUD can also cause spotting/bleeding as your body adjusts to it.
 Basically, if you are on any form of contraceptives, hormonal or not, there can be an adjustment period that looks different for each person.
 If it becomes bothersome or lasts longer than normal (your provider can tell you what to expect for your specific type of contraception), talk to your provider about maybe making some adjustments.

 If you’re spotting around ovulation and it’s more of a dark brown color, this can be a result of disruptions in hormones and thyroid function.
 Brown spotting is often associated with higher levels of estrogen and low thyroid function (7).
-You can see your healthcare provider and request a thyroid panel and estradiol test to rule this out.
-(LINK TO DUTCH TEST?)
+Let your healthcare provider know that your spotting is brown and see if a thyroid panel and estradiol test may be useful to rule this out.

 Fibroids are uterine growths that can cause a range of uncomfortable menstrual issues, including ovulation bleeding.
 Many people with fibroids don’t experience symptoms, however, they are commonly associated with heavy and long periods, pain in the pelvic area, frequent urination and difficulty urinating, constipation, and can cause pain in the back and legs (10).